cbshakumar/Shawn-2018/README.md

   message - message to be verified signature - sha512 message hash encrypted with private key.
 The signature should be in hex format.

+Notes: Server is not using https.
+In a production environment, the server would talk to a load balancer which would handle incoming https traffic.